ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 It turns out that a modest change to the subtable feature can provide a robust approach to reuse through copy-and-paste.
-The feature is to have subtables define a name scope.
+This change is to make it so that a subtable subtable defines a name scope.
+That is, the same column name can be present in two different subtables.

+We illustrate
+the benefits of subtable scoping.
-To see this, consider Fig. :ref:`fig-subtables` with the subtables ``CSE`` and ``Biology``.
+Consider Fig. :ref:`fig-subtables` with the subtables ``CSE`` and ``Biology``.
-Suppose further that these subtables both have a column named ``GPA``, and we want to add the column ``TypicalGPA`` to both subtables.
+Suppose further that these subtables both have a column named ``GPA``.
+We want to add the column ``TypicalGPA`` to both subtables;
+this column will have a formula that computes the mean value of ``GPA``.
 The approach would be as follows:

 1. Add the column ``TypicalGPA`` to ``CSE``.
 2. Create the formula
    ``np.mean(GPA)`` in
    ``TypicalGPA``.
-3. Copy the column ``TypicalGPA`` to subtable ``Biology`` Since the subtable scope is local, the formula ``np.mean(GPA)`` will reference the column ``GPA`` in ``Biology``.
+3. Copy the column ``TypicalGPA`` to subtable ``Biology``.
+   Since the subtable scope is local, the formula ``np.mean(GPA)`` will reference the column ``GPA`` in ``Biology``.